 Solution: Take control of your surroundings in simple ways.
 Focus on what you can control, and work from there.

 Whether you’re working from home or from the office, your work environment plays a critical role in how productive and focused you can be.
-In 2020, those environments changed significantly when the COVID-19 pandemic unexpectedly sent many of us into remote work.
+In 2020, those environments changed significantly when the COVID-19 pandemic unexpectedly forced many of us to figure out how to work from home.
 You may not have had time or space to create a good work from home setup—and if so, you’re not alone.

 In April of 2020, we surveyed over 5,000 global workers to get a sense of how their work from home life had changed.
 We found that 53% of global respondents didn’t have a dedicated desk, PC/laptop, or reliable internet connection, and 43% of them were working from kitchen tables, sofas, or even beds.